 The nation’s domestic shipbuilders are a key part of America’s maritime industry, and delivered more than 1,200 vessels in 2012, which represented more than $20 billion in domestic investments.
 In 2013, U.S. shipyards entered into contracts for hundreds of new vessels, including the construction of state of the art oil tankers and first in the world LNG powered containerships.
 U.S. shipyards are also leading the way in innovation with the construction of offshore oil and gas support and dynamic positioning vessels.

-The 40,000 vessels operating in the domestic trades moves close to 888 million tons of cargo every year, which plays an important role in relieving congestion on the nation’s crowded roads and railways.
+The 40,000 vessels operating in the domestic trades moves 1 billion tons of cargo every year, which plays an important role in relieving congestion on the nation’s crowded roads and railways.

 How does the Jones Act and its fleet of American-owned, American-built, and American-crewed vessels boost America’s homeland security?